NuGet/NuGet.Client/docs/coding-guidelines.md

 if we don't enforce some consistency.
 When it comes to coding guidelines, consistency can be even more important than being "right."

-## Basics

-### Branching strategy

-Talk about branch strategy, feature branches, release branches etc.
-The active development branch in our repo is `dev`.
-What we ship comes from the `release-majorminorx` branches.

-We use trunk based development model.
-See https://trunkbaseddevelopment.com/youre-doing-it-wrong/ and https://rollout.io/blog/trunk-based-development-what-why/

-### Code reviews and checkins

-TODO NK - Maybe this should go to contributing guidelines?
-There's really no good way to do this.

-To help ensure that only the highest quality code makes its way into the project, all code changes need to be submitted to GitHub as PRs.

-In general a PR should be approved by the Subject Matter Expert (SME) of that code.
-For example, a change to the Banana project should be signed off by `@MrMonkey`, and not by `@MrsGiraffe`.
-If you don't know the SME, someone on the team will help you identify them.
-Of course, sometimes it's the SME who is making a change, in which case a secondary person will have to sign off on the change (e.g. `@JuniorMonkey`).

-To commit the PR to the repo use the GitHub `Squash and Merge` button.
-We can't stress this enough.
-Always use `Squash and Merge` unless an exception is explicitly stated in this document.

-### Solution and project folder structure and naming

-The NuGet.Client repo currently has only one solution file named `NuGet.sln`.
-We do not want/need to have more than one solution file.
-If deemed necessary by the team, we can consider solution filters at a future point.

-Every project in the NuGet.Client repo should be PackageReference based and if possible (read this as not .NET Framework WPF), an SDK based one.
-The production source code is under the `src` folder.
-The test source code is under the `test` folder.
-The files affecting build are located under the `build` folder.
-The powershell files that are not part of the `Package Manager Console` are located under the `scripts` folder.

-Follow the existing pattern for new project files (for example, if NuGet.Commands imports common.props at some point, so should NuGet.MyNewProject).
-Test projects have a different convention for the build customization files they import, so pay attention to that.

-All build artifacts go under a generated `artifacts` folder.

-###$ Project naming pattern

-The general naming pattern is `NuGet.<area>.<subarea>`.
-All NuGet assemblies ship together and follow the same assembly versioning, save for some exceptions like `NuGet.VisualStudio.Interop`.
-All assemblies have the same name as their project.
-All package versions are the same.
-No exceptions.

 ### Copyright header and license notice

 All source code files (mostly `src/**/*.cs` and `test/**/*.cs`) require this exact header (please do not make any changes to it):